 Go here to learn how to create a new WordPress page:

-Parent And Child WordPress Pages
+Parent & Child Pages

 Pages can also be displayed on your sidebar using the Pages Widget …